Last Updated 8/25/2021

 The NAIC Life Insurance Illustration Issues (A) Working Group, created in 2016, continues to explore how the narrative summary required by Section 7B of Model (#582) and the policy summary required by Section 5A(2) of Model (#580) can be enhanced to promote consumer readability and understandability.
 This includes how they are designed, formatted and accessed by consumers.
 The Working Group is currently discussing draft proposals to amend Model #580 to incorporate a policy overview requirement that encourages (not mandates) the use of a template by providing a safe harbor if the template is used.

 The NAIC Life Actuarial (A) Task Force was formed to identify, investigate and develop solutions to actuarial problems in the life insurance industry.
 After adoption of the Standard Valuation Law (#820) by 46 states representing 87.5% of industry premium prior to July 1, 2016, the Standard Valuation Law became operative on January 1, 2017.
-The Task Force has adopted revised Generally Recognized Expense Table (GRET) factors for 2020.
-Additionally, work is continuing on mortality tables for valuation and minimum nonforfeiture requirements for simplified issue forms of life insurance and a revised methodology for calculating the YRT Reinsurance reserve credit.
+The Valuation Manual is revised annually to add clarity to existing requirements and enact new requirements.
+The Task Force has adopted revised Generally Recognized Expense Table (GRET) factors for 2021.
+Additionally, work is continuing on mortality tables for valuation and minimum nonforfeiture requirements for guaranteed issue forms of life insurance.

 Committees Active on This Topic